jonpalmisc/filedrop/README.md

 # Filedrop

-Filedrop is a minimal, CLI-friendly file sharing service.
+Filedrop is a minimal, CLI-friendly file transfer service.
 It is designed to facilitate quick file uploads/downloads from the terminal.
-There are no user accounts nor authentication; simply upload and download files with `curl` or your favorite CLI HTTP tool.

 ## Security

 This is alpha software at best.
 It was written in a few hours.
-Filedrop is meant to be self-hosted and used amongst trusted peers.
-There are ZERO security checks built into Filedrop.
-It is your responsibility to secure the environment this runs in.
+There are ZERO security checks.
+It is your responsibility to secure the environment Filedrop runs in.
 At a minumum, containerizing Filedrop with Docker using the provided Dockerfile is recommended.

-Do NOT use this in production yet.
+Do **NOT** use this in production yet.
 Seriously.

 ## Usage

-Files can be easily uploaded using `curl`:
+Filedrop does not have a concept of accounts or users.
+Files are simply uploaded using `curl`:

 ```sh
 curl -T example.txt filedrop.example.org